-If so, the Inspire Fitness CR2 Cross Rower is the right machine for you!
+Looking to burn more calories in less time?
+If so, the Inspire Fitness CR2 Cross Row might be the right machine for you!

-To control the resistance (the distance of the magnet), all you have to do is spin a dial on the handle of the Cross Rower.
+To control the resistance (the distance of the magnet), simply spin a dial on the handle.
+It’s really that easy!

 You can read more about the difference between air and magnetic resistance here.

-If your concerns are about the Inspire CR2 being too easy, you can check that one off your list!
+So, if your concerns are about the Inspire CR2 being too easy, you can check that one off your list!

 - Pulse (if using a heart rate monitor)

 - Total Strokes

 - Calories (must be using a heart rate monitor)

 The upside of “basic” is that it’s easy to operate.
 Unfortunately, the monitor isn’t backlit.

 It has buttons for 2:00, 5:00, and 10:00-minute workouts.
 Simply push the button and a timer will count down from the selected workout.